 Use your discretion (aka common sense) when choosing materials for your media and structure.
 If you aren’t sure, do some good old fashion research.
 Some advise I give a lot is to make sure the media won’t pop or crack when heated.

-Use caution when lighting as built up gas will make a whoosh and burn off your hair.
+Use caution when lighting, allowing gas to build up will make a whoosh and potentially burn off your arm hair.
 Even a few seconds can be dangerous.
 With one hand get a visible flame on the end of your lighter and have it positioned over your fire pit.
 With your other hand open the gas valve.
 If you are using sand, dig a small 2″ deep hole and light that spot.
 If you have the 0-60 psi regulator, start at about 10-20 psi.

 Getting a fire pit to work requires some tuning.
 You may need to adjust the amount of media on top of your ring.
-If you have the option, your gas pressure and air/gas mix may need some work to get dialed in for your ideal flame.
+If you have the option, your gas pressure and air/gas mix may need to be dialed in for your ideal flame.

-Don’t worry about fire traveling up the hose, but do make sure you fittings are leak proof (soapy water is a good way to test).
+- Don’t worry about fire traveling up the hose, but do make sure your fittings are leak proof (soapy water is a good way to test).

-Keep your tank as far away as possible from your pit.
+- Keep your tank as far from your pit as possible.